-Teenagers—ages 14 and up and accompanied by a paying adult—are welcome at many of the other courses.
+Teenagers—ages 14 and up and accompanied by a paying adult—are welcome at many other courses.
 Make a classic French meal together, from steak au poivre to dark chocolate souffle.

 Celebrate New Orleans with chicken and andouille sausage gumbo, shrimp and grits, and bananas Foster.
-Or, work together in the Street Style Tacos class to make a flavorful menu of meat and salsas, at about $79 per person.
+Or, work together in the Street Style Tacos class to make a flavorful meat and salsas menu, at about $79 per person.

 A cooking class is an in-person event where you can learn various cooking techniques or regional cooking styles from a professional chef.
 You may choose a cooking class specific to a region, such as French or Italian cooking, or choose one based on a particular technique you'd like to learn, such as desserts, baking, or making items such as pizza or pasta.

 Most cooking classes have a prep period, followed by the actual cooking process led by a chef.
 After, you'll sit down and enjoy the meal as a class.
 Many classes allow you to bring a drink of your choice to enjoy with the meal.
 Classes last two to four hours, depending on the topic area.

 While the options in this article are focused on in-person classes, some of the companies, such as Cozymeal and Sur la Table, offer online classes as well.